About me, Dr. Justin Whitaker:

 My Buddhist practice began in 2001 as part of a university course on Buddhism, under the guidance of Bodhipaksa (FWBO, now Triratna Buddhist Order).
 Since then I have practiced with the TBO off and on in Montana and Bristol and was once invited to give a talk in Spain.
 Around 2003/4 I began sitting with a Vipassana group and attended my first silent 10-day retreat.
 I also sat once with the local Soka Gakai International group – “nam myoho renge kyo.”
 In 2004-05 I studied and practiced in the Tibetan (Geluk) tradition, culminating with a private (though not one-on-one) teaching from H.H. the Dalia Lama.
 In 2006 I practiced with and did a short retreat/sesshin with a Soto Zen community, the Order of Buddhist Contemplatives.
 I also attended about a dozen short retreats from 2001-7 with various TBO and Vipassana teachers and once, somewhat by accident, a Pure Land Buddhist service in Calgary, AB.

 Since 2007 I have focused my practice on Vipassana, continuing my short retreats (two scheduled long ones have been canceled at the last minute – so I guess I’m well overdue for one of those), as well as retreats with other communities, including two by teachers in Thich Nhat Hanh’s Order of Interbeing.
 I participated in a Catholic ‘Spiritual Exercises’ retreat in 2008.
 In 2010 I traveled to Taiwan for a 3-week program in Lin-chi Ch’an (Rinzai Zen) philosophy and practice with the Woodenfish program.
 Living in Bristol from 2011-14 I practiced with a community focusing on Samatha (calming) practices.
-In Montana, 2015-current, I have continued a private meditation practice and joined the local Unitarian Universalist Fellowship and in 2016 I began teaching mindfulness meditation through a friend’s yoga studio.
+In Montana, 2015-2017, I have continued a private meditation practice and joined the local Unitarian Universalist Fellowship and in 2016 I began teaching mindfulness meditation through a friend’s yoga studio.
 Currently, I live in Seattle Washington, where I attend the University Unitarian Church, practice Zen in the Boundless Way tradition, and teach through Sila Mindfulness.